cpba/flatpak-manifests/doc-drafts/electron-tutorial.md

 ## Using the electron base app

+Electron applications use some dependencies that aren't included in the freedesktop runtime.
+Rather than building these, we'll get them from the base app.

+Using the base app has many advantages:
+ - Deduplication, by ensuring they are built in the same way, it allows ostree to deduplicate the dependencies.
+This way users with several electron apps installed won't need to waste hard drive on them.
+ - Decreased build times, as it only needs to be built once.

 ## Building nodejs

 The electron base app does not include nodejs, it is necessary to build it as a module.
 This tutorial builds 8.11.1 because it works with most projects at the time of writing, but make sure to use whichever version is best for your project.